Deformed SPDE models with an application to spatial modeling of significant wave height: Inference

-In order to use the proposed model with data, the model parameters first have to be estimated.
-In this section, we describe how to parametrize the model and then discuss the estimation of these parameters.
+In order to use the proposed model for applications the model parameters have to be estimated from data.
+Even before that, a finite dimensional representation of the spatially varying functions for the non-stationary model of Section~\ref{sec:model} has to be chosen.